emojicode/emojicode.github.io/src/reference/packages.md

 ## What Is a Package?

-Emojicode divides code into so-called packages.
+Emojicode divides code into packages.
 A package is a unit of code that can consist of one or more Emojicode source code files.
 All packages have a name associated with them and all code belongs to a package.